-While this article discusses what you as a cat parent can do to help prevent problems with hairballs, home remedies are not an alternative to professional medical advice.
+While this article discusses what you, as a cat parent, can do to help prevent problems with hairballs, home remedies are not an alternative to professional medical advice.
 If your pet has a serious issue, please consult your veterinarian immediately.

-Our 4 Home Remedies for Cat Hairballs
+The 4 Home Remedies for Cat Hairballs

 One of the simplest and most effective things a pet parent can do to help prevent hairballs is to groom their cat thoroughly, especially if they have a long-haired breed.
-There are a wide range of brushes available and grooming also provides cat parents with the opportunity to bond with their pet, as well as pick up on any lumps or bumps that may not be noticed otherwise.
+There are a wide range of brushes available, and grooming also provides cat parents with the opportunity to bond with their pet, as well as pick up on any lumps or bumps that may not be noticed otherwise.
 Most pet shops will stock grooming brushes.